colors in spanish

 Spanish speakers call the color blue azul.

-The word for blue in English is also used in Spanish, as it is a basic color.
+The word blue in English is also used in Spanish, as it is a basic color.

 The term for dark blue in Spanish is azul oscuro, while light blue is called celeste.